bohSonoSte/Smart-Room-Monitor/README.md

 <p align="right">(<a href="#readme-erpc">back to top</a>)</p>

 <!-- BUILT WITH -->
-## Built with
+# Built with
 C <br>

 <br>

-<h3 style="margin-left: 20px;" id="software-requirements">Software requirements</h3>
+# Software requirements
-<p style="margin-left: 40px;">Software required to program the boards: <br>
+Software required to program the boards: <br>
 Code Composer Studio (https://www.ti.com/tool/CCSTUDIO) <br>
 - MSP Driver Library (https://www.ti.com/tool/MSPDRIVERLIB) <br>
 - MSP Graphics Library (https://www.ti.com/tool/MSP-GRLIB) <br>
 </p>

-<h3 style="margin-left: 20px;" id="hardware-requirements">Hardware requirements</h3>
+# Hardware requirements
-<p style="margin-left: 40px;">Here we show the hardware components needed to built the device. <br> <br>
+<p style="margin-left: 40px;">Here we show the hardware components needed to built the device.

-→ Texas Instruments MSP432P401R microcontroller <br>
+## Texas Instruments MSP432P401R microcontroller
 <img src=Docs/MSP432-Board.jpg width="50%"> <br><br>
 The Texas Instruments MSP432P401R is a 32-bit microcontroller designed for embedded applications.
 It is built around the ARM Cortex-M4F Core and it supports low-power applications that require increased CPU speed, memory, analog, and 32-bit performance.
 It features a system clock speed of up to 48 MHz and includes 256 KB of flash memory, 64 KB of SRAM and 32 KB of ROM preloaded with SimpleLink MSP432 SDK libraries.
 The microcontroller offers a rich set of peripherals: there are four 16-bit timers with capture, compare or PWM modes, two 32-bit timers and a real-time clock (RTC).
 In particular, we used in our project the RTC to show the exact time and date on the display.
 This topic will be discussed in the next sections.
 For communication, it supports up to eight serial channels, including I²C, SPI and UART.

-→ BOOSTXL-EDUMKII Educational BoosterPack <br>
+## BOOSTXL-EDUMKII Educational BoosterPack <br>
 <img src=Docs/boosterpack.jpg width="50%"> <br><br>
 The BOOSTXL-EDUMKII Educational BoosterPack is a plug-in module that offers various analog and digital inputs and outputs.
 The module also includes an analog joystick, environmental and motion sensors, RGB LED, a microphone, buzzer, color LCD display and more.
 In our project we used: <br>
+### TI OPT3001 light sensor
-&nbsp; &nbsp; - **TI OPT3001 light sensor** = it's a digital ambient light sensor.
+It's a digital ambient light sensor.
 It measures the intensity of light (visible by the human eye) present in the room.
 The measurement can go from 0.01 lux to 83k lux.
 We used the sensor to module the color of the LED.
 <br>
+ ### TI TMP006 temperature sensor
-&nbsp; &nbsp; - **TI TMP006 temperature sensor** = It's a digital infrared thermopile contactless temperature sensor that measures the temperature of an object without being in direct contact.
+It's a digital infrared thermopile contactless temperature sensor that measures the temperature of an object without being in direct contact.
 It is specified to operate from -40°C to +125°C. We used it to measure the temperature in the room.
 <br>
+### Kionix KXTC9-2050
-&nbsp; &nbsp; - **Kionix KXTC9-2050** = It's a 3-axis analog accelerometer that measures g-forces.
+It's a 3-axis analog accelerometer that measures g-forces.
 If the board moves along the axes, the analog signal generated will change.
 The full-scale output range is of +/-2g (19.6 m/s^2).
 The sensing is based on the principle of a differential capacitance arising from acceleration-induced motion of the sense element.
 We used this accelerometer to detect earthquakes and to generate an alarm message.
 <br>
-&nbsp; &nbsp; - **Cree CLV1A-FKB RGB multicolor LED** = It can output an high intensity light of any color by mixing red, green and blue.
+### Cree CLV1A-FKB RGB multicolor LED
+It can output an high intensity light of any color by mixing red, green and blue.
 To achieve a specific color, each color channel can be individually modified by pulse width modulation (PWM).
 In our project is the main light source of the room.
 <br>
+### CUI CEM-1203(42) piezo buzzer
-&nbsp; &nbsp; - **CUI CEM-1203(42) piezo buzzer** = This piezo buzzer can play various frequencies based on the provided PWM signal.
+This piezo buzzer can play various frequencies based on the provided PWM signal.
 We used it as the audible alarm signal.
 <br>
-&nbsp; &nbsp; - **Color 128x128 TFT LCD display** = This small display packs 128x128 full-color pixels into one square inch of active display area.
+### Color 128x128 TFT LCD display
+This small display packs 128x128 full-color pixels into one square inch of active display area.
 It updates up to 20 frames per second.
 It has a color depth of 262k colors and a contrast ratio of 350.
 It displays the main menu.
 <br>
-&nbsp; &nbsp; - **ITEAD studio IM130330001 2-axis joystick with pushbutton** = It's composed of two potentiometers, one for each axis.
+### ITEAD studio IM130330001 2-axis joystick with pushbutton
+It's composed of two potentiometers, one for each axis.
 The select button is present and is actuated when the joystick is pressed down.
 We used the joystick mainly for the select button, to choose various options in the menu.
 <br>
+### User push buttons
-&nbsp; &nbsp; - **User push buttons** = They are connected to pullup resistors that drive the pin low if the buttons are pressed.
+They are connected to pullup resistors that drive the pin low if the buttons are pressed.
 We are used to scroll the menu or to change the time of the clock.
 <br>

-→ HC-SR501 PIR Sensor <br>
+## HC-SR501 PIR Sensor <br>
 <img src=Docs/pir.png width="30%"> <br><br>
 The HC-SR501 PIR is a motion detector module.
 It senses infrared radiation changes in the environment.
 In our case, the radiation of human body heat is interpreted as motion.
 When motion is detected, it outputs a digital signal HIGH (3.3V), otherwise it stays LOW.
 The detection range can be adjusted between 3 to 7 meters.
 Also the delay time can be adjusted from 5 seconds to 5 minutes.The sensor operates on 5V but can handle a voltage range of 5V to 20V, and it consumes very little power—around 50 microamps when idle.
 We connected the PIR to pin P6.4 using a breadboard and some cables.